Wondering about the right glasses for cocktails?

 Some of these are just a matter of preference, some are based on practical (or semi-practical reasons).
 A good rule of thumb is any mixed drink that has a component “built in the glass” will be served in the glass.
 A drink that is mixed in a shaker or pitcher can be served in either a rocks or cocktail glass (unless it’s served over ice).

-- Classic ‘brown spirit’ cocktails like the Old-Fashioned, Sidecar, Sazerac and many others are served in rocks glasses.
+- Classic ‘brown spirit’ cocktails like the Sidecar, Sazerac, Manhattan and many others are served in rocks glasses*

 - “Spirit + soda” can usually be served in a rocks glass, since the soda water is usually just a splash.